MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 1. On the cart page, select **Place Order**.
 1. A prefilled checkout form with demo customer info appears.
 Optionally, you can change the customer information before creating the order.
 1. Select **Create Order**.
-1. Once the order is created successfully, you are redirected to a confirmation screen.
+1. Once the order is created successfully, you're redirected to a confirmation screen.

 #### Verify the order in the Intelligent Order Management